 Monitor.
-Watch the progress of your child on a regular, periodic basis and report your concerns early to the teacher and your Child Study Team Case Manager.
-Don’t assume your child IS progressing during the year.
+Watch your child's progress on a regular, periodic basis.
+Report your concerns early to the teacher and your Child Study Team Case Manager.
+Don't assume your child is making progress during the year.
 And, don’t wait until the annual IEP meeting to find out.

-Check up by Private Specialists.
-To whatever extent you can afford it, have your child periodically examined/treated by your own team of therapists and specialists.
-If you are concerned about the upcoming school year, it may be helpful to get a “baseline” picture of your child at the start of the year.
-Judges generally give much greater weight to an expert who has treated your child over time than a specialist who is brought in to give a report for the purpose of litigation.
+Check up by Private Specialists Have your your child periodically examined/treated by your own team of therapists and specialists.
+If you have concerns about the upcoming school year, it is helpful to get a “baseline” picture of your child at the start of the year.

 The content herein is provided for general informational purposes only and should not be construed as or acted upon legal advice.

 Copyright © 1998-2016, Peter W. D. Wright and Pamela Darr